FACIT EDB: History

 FACIT EDB was installed as a service machine in Åtvidaberg industries facilities at Karlavägen in Stockholm.
 It meant that customers could come and run their own programs for payment per the hour.
 The machine became heavily used, the need for calculations existed among others in meteorology.

 Operation

-FACIT EDB were like the BESK computer a so called IAS machine.
-The original IAS-machine were completed at Massachusetts Institute of Technology (MIT) in 1951.
-FACIT EDB were programmed by loading a program into the working memory, were also in- and output data could be stored.
-IAS-machines weren't software compatible, but build on drawings of the original IAS-machine architecture.
+The FACIT EDB was like the BESK computer as it was a so-called IAS machine.
+The original IAS machine was completed at Massachusetts Institute of Technology (MIT) in 1951.
+FACIT EDB was programmed by loading a program into the working memory, were also input and output data could be stored.
+IAS-based machines were not software compatible, but build on drawings of the original IAS machine architecture.

 FACIT EDB was a copy of the BESK, and was built with a combination of electron tubes and germanium diodes.
-The programs were fitted with break points so that the calculation could be resumed after som electron tube had burnt out and been replaced.
-As working memory a ferrite core was used.
+The programs were fitted with break points so that the calculation could be resumed after some electron tube had burnt out and been replaced.
+Magnetic core was used as working memory.